richdynamix/chatbase-api/README.md

     Chatbase::botMessage($userId, $message, $intent, $version, $customSessionId)
 ```

-In the above examples, `$data` is an array to be sent to Chatbase.

 #### Parameters to be set in each method

 | field               | type   | required | description |